-1st semester (Fall): Foundations in physics, math, biology, and ethics

-This is a fixed set of courses taken by all students in their first semester.
-The goal of this semester is to provide a solid foundation for all subsequent

-Medical Physics courses.

-2nd semester (Spring): Basic medical physics courses

-The 2nd semester covers imaging and radiotherapy oriented medical physics courses which build upon the foundational courses.
+1st semester (Fall): Foundations in physics, math, biology, and ethics This is a fixed set of courses taken by all students in their first semester.
+The goal of this semester is to provide a solid foundation for all subsequent Medical Physics courses.
+2nd semester (Spring): Basic medical physics courses The 2nd semester covers imaging and radiotherapy oriented medical physics courses which build upon the foundational courses.
 Courses taken in this semester also prepare students for the advanced courses that they will take in the 3rd semester.
-Students should consult their advisors before selecting courses for this semester; see additional comments below.

-3rd semester (Fall): Advanced medical physics courses, basic courses, electives physics courses and elective courses in this semester.

-In this semester, students may choose from a number of advanced courses in imaging and radiotherapy.
+Students should consult their advisors before selecting courses for this semester: see additional comments below.
+3rd semester (Fall): Advanced medical physics courses, basic courses, electives In this semester, students may choose from a number of advanced courses in imaging and radiotherapy.
 These should be aligned with the research interest of the student.
-Students will also take certain basic medical advanced courses in this semester.
+Students will also take certain basic medical physics courses and elective courses in this semester.